 - Celtic Cross – The Celtic people were sun-worshipers.
 When the Christians came as missionaries to transform the Celtic society, they brought their own icons.
 The Celtic cross that is so familiar is a Christian cross with the sun as a halo on the cross itself, thus combining the two traditions.

 - Irish Hounds – The Irish Hound is a very popular symbol in Celtic writing and art.
 They are also hard to find, so if this becomes your design of choice be prepared for the hunt.

 Highland Games, Scottish Festivals and Celtic Festivals

 The Celtic people (both the Irish and Scottish sides) like to show off their heritage.
 They like to promote their ancestors, the crafts of the Celtic people and the games of skill that they played.
-There are Highland games in almost every state.
-They bring in pipe-bands, atheletes and people that are there just to get a glimpse at a different way of life or the way that some of their ancestors might have lived.
+There are Highland Games in almost every state.
+They bring in pipe-bands, athletes and people that are there just to get a glimpse at a different way of life or the way that some of their ancestors might have lived.

 Highland Games Heavy Events:

 - Haggis Toss